dessertivore/learning-rust/README.md

 ```sh
 make client
 ```
-This calls the `/colour` endpoint and then the `/addition` endpoint 20 times asynchronously in order to test async code in Rust.
+This calls the `/colour` endpoint then adds to the counter 1000 times with the `/counter` POST endpoint.
+I was trying to elicit race conditions but have failed at that unfortunately.
+Lastly, it calls `/counter` with a GET request to get the final count.